pustovitDmytro/winston-console-transport/README.md

 [![License][badge-lic]][github]

 ## Motivation
-Winston has it's own console transport, but if you will try to use it in browser, you will find out its inconvenience.
-You can't aceess native browser console levels (ex. verbose), so it is impossible to filter thouse levels using browser console.
+Winston has it's own console transport, but if you will try to use it in the browser, you will find out its inconvenience.
+You can't access native browser console levels (ex. verbose), so it is impossible to filter those levels using browser console.

 ## Installation